-Is there anything more Canadian than visiting a Maple Syrup Farm and eating freshly-poured-on-snow maple syrup candy?
+Is there anything more Canadian than visiting a Maple Syrup festival and eating freshly-poured-on-snow maple syrup candy?
 We don’t think so, either!
-That’s why Active Parents has rounded up these local Maple Syrup festivals for you.
+That’s why Active Parents has rounded up these local Maple Syrup festivals that you should visit.
 Bon appetite!

 Watch this video to see Maple Town in action!
 Video courtesy of Conservation Halton

-The Ontario Maple Syrup Producers’ Association will be hosting the fourth Annual Maple Weekend on April 7 ~ 8, 2018 from 10 AM to 4 PM.
-Participants in Maple Weekend can be found across the province in a number of maple syrup producing areas.
+The Ontario Maple Syrup Producers’ Association will be hosting the Annual Maple Weekend.
+Participants in Maple Weekend can be found across the province in a number of maple syrup farms and producing areas.
 Depending on how far you’d like to travel for your syrup fix, you could find yourself at an event in St. Catharines, Halton, Niagara, or head north to Simcoe.